pbek/QOwnNotes/docs/content/editor/time-formats.md

 | `hh:mm:ss.zzz`       | 14:13:09.042     |
 | `h:m:s ap`           | 2:13:9 pm        |

+!!! info
     Take a look at the [Qt documentation](http://doc.qt.io/qt-5/qdatetime.html#toString) for more information about time formats.

 !!! tip
     If you need to make more complex operations to output the current time